 What is the main risk to South America's projected oil output growth in 2026?

-The forecast depends heavily on successful execution of ongoing projects, meaning slow vessel ramp-ups or pipeline delays could trim the projected growth.
-This execution risk means the anticipated surge in regional output is not guaranteed despite current momentum.
+The forecast depends heavily on the successful delivery of ongoing projects.
+Slow vessel ramp-ups or pipeline delays could trim the projected growth, so the surge is not guaranteed despite current momentum.

 Connected Coverage